jlangch/venice/doc/readme/start.md

 #### 3.c Automated setup for all operating systems

-This is by far the easiest way to setup a local Venice REPL environment regardless of the operating system (Windows, MacOSX, or Linux) you run.
+This is by far the easiest way to setup a local Venice REPL environment regardless of the operating system (Windows, MacOSX, or Linux).

 You just need the Venice JAR (venice-1.7.26.jar or newer) as prerequisite.